Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Mathematical preliminaries

 where

 and log is the principal branch of the logarithm.
 Inspired by these, and by assumption \ref{assWeakConv} and equation (\ref{equnrnvnsn0}), define:

 for all $w \in \C \setminus \R$.

-\begin{rem} Let us point out that the above series of equations also appear a lot in free probability theory in the context of calculations on R-transforms and S-transforms.
+\begin{rem} Let us point out that the above series of equations also appear frequently in free probability theory in the context of calculations on R-transforms and S-transforms.
 For a closely related example, we refer to \cite{BeCoNe12}. \end{rem}